ejosephslab/pgrna/README.md

 ### How the pgRNA design code works:

 Input
 1) To run the code, you need to provide an initial input in the form of a csv file with three columns that contain: potential gRNAs, their predicted activity scores, and positions relative to a target sequence.
 Our code was designed to use the output files for cas13designer (https://gitlab.com/sanjanalab/cas13 or https://cas13design.nygenome.org/) (Ref.
 1) and GPP sgRNA Design tool (https://portals.broadinstitute.org/gpp/public/) (Refs.
 2 and 3) for RfxCas13d and SpyCas9, respectively.
-A model input for SARS-CoV-2 DNA genome sequence is provided as an example as [CovidCasRxguides.csv](https://github.com/ejosephslab/pgrna/blob/main/README.md).
+A model input for SARS-CoV-2 DNA genome sequence is provided as an example as [CovidCasRxguides.csv](https://github.com/ejosephslab/pgrna/blob/main/cas13pgrna/Input/CovidCasRxguides.csv).
 2) You will need to edit the .py file to redirect the code to your input file by changing the line:
 ```
 df = pd.read_csv("Input/CovidCasRxguides.csv")
 ```
-3) To run the Cutting Frequency Determination (CFD) calculations, you also need to input two csv files in the Input directory.
-For example for Cas13d design, Mismatch_Scores.csv and Adjacent_Mismatch.csv is needed as input.
+3) To run the Cutting Frequency Determination (CFD) calculations, you also need to input two files provided in the Input folder.
+For example for Cas13d design, [Mismatch_Scores.csv](https://github.com/ejosephslab/pgrna/blob/main/cas13pgrna/Input/Mismatch_Scores.csv) and [Adjacent_Mismatch.csv](https://github.com/ejosephslab/pgrna/blob/main/cas13pgrna/Input/Adjacent_Mismatch.csv) is needed as input.

 Output will have two main elements: